Which Prescriptions Do Doctors Prescribe Most Often for Acne?

 Minocycline is the fourth-most commonly prescribed acne medication.
 It is an oral antibiotic that belongs to the class of antibiotics known as tetracyclines, which are the most widely prescribed oral antibiotics for acne because of their effectiveness against acne bacteria and their anti-inflammatory effects.
 As with topical antibiotics, oral antibiotics should be used for a maximum of three months, and do not work for everyone.
 When they do work, they only provide moderate benefit, and can come with many side effects, particularly gastrointestinal discomfort.

-Other oral tetracycline antibiotics exist (such as doxycycline and tetracycline), but minocycline is prescribed more often because, as is discussed in the following 2011 article in The Journal of Clinical and Aesthetic Dermatology, it may have enhanced penetration into the skin, providing for better acne-killing properties and lowered risk of creating resistant bacteria.
+Other oral tetracycline antibiotics exist (such as doxycycline and tetracycline), but minocycline is prescribed more often because, as is discussed in the following 2011 article in The Journal of Clinical and Aesthetic Dermatology, it may accumulate more in the skin, providing for better acne-killing properties and lowered risk of creating resistant bacteria.
 In addition, it may be better absorbed in the gut and have less food interactions compared with other oral tetracyclines.
 On a downside, it comes with more side effects, so doctors often prescribe the extended-release form of minocycline to reduce these unwanted effects.

 A 2011 article in The Journal of Clinical and Aesthetic Dermatology found that minocycline accumulated in skin tissue in significantly greater amounts than did other tetracyclines.
-It also noted that in a six-week study comparing minocycline to other tetracyclines, minocycline decreased P. acnes levels 10 times more than did the other tetracyclines, the reduction in P. acnes persisting three weeks after the course of treatment.
-These results may be due to minocycline’s enhanced ability to penetrate skin tissue, thereby reducing the development of resistant bacteria.
-The authors noted, “Minocycline treatment may have an advantage compared with tetracycline or doxycycline because enhanced tissue penetration may be accompanied by a lower incidence of emergence of resistant P. acnes strains.”6
+It also noted that in a six-week study comparing minocycline to other tetracyclines, minocycline decreased acne bacteria levels 10 times more than did the other tetracyclines, the reduction in acne bacteria persisting three weeks after the course of treatment.
+These results may be due to minocycline's enhanced ability to penetrate skin tissue, thereby reducing the development of resistant bacteria.
+The authors noted, "Minocycline treatment may have an advantage compared with tetracycline or doxycycline because enhanced tissue penetration may be accompanied by a lower incidence of emergence of resistant [acne bacteria] strains."6

-The same article described another study that tested antibiotic resistance in 73 strains of P. acnes.
+The same article described another study that tested antibiotic resistance in 73 strains of acne bacteria.
 Compared to other antibiotics, minocycline was the only one that effectively targeted all 73 strains.
-This result demonstrates that minocycline is effective against most antibiotic-resistant strains of P. acnes, which increases its viability.6
+This result demonstrates that minocycline is effective against most antibiotic-resistant strains of acne bacteria, which increases its viability.6

 Minocycline possesses other characteristics that make it better than other oral antibiotics: